-The Society for Scholarly Publishing (SSP) is committed to diversity, equity, and providing a safe and productive meeting environment that fosters open dialogue and the free expression of ideas, free of harassment, discrimination, and hostile conduct.
+The Society for Scholarly Publishing (SSP) is committed to diversity, equity, and providing a safe, inclusive, and productive meeting environment that fosters open dialogue and the free expression of ideas, free of harassment, discrimination, and hostile conduct.
 We recognize a shared responsibility to create and maintain that environment for the benefit of all.
 SSP promotes equal opportunities and treatment for all participants, regardless of gender, sexual orientation, gender identity/expression, physical or mental ability, disability, physical appearance, ethnicity, religion, political affiliation, or nationality.
 All participants are expected to treat others with respect and consideration, follow venue rules, and alert staff or security of any dangerous situations or anyone in distress.
 SSP events and forums can serve as an effective forum to consider and debate relevant viewpoints in an orderly, respectful, and fair manner.
 The policies herein apply to all attendees, speakers, exhibitors, staff, contractors, volunteers, and guests at SSP events, including off-site social events (involving meeting participants or staff) and online venues.
 SSP prohibits any form of harassment, sexual or otherwise.

 What is Harassment?